-Year 10 Unit 1- Foundation Skills Unit 2- Major Assignment Still life Portraiture September to April April to July Developing practical skills using Developing and consolidating practical skills and ideas. a camera and Photoshop.
+Unit 2- Major Assignment Portraiture April to July

+Developing and consolidating practical skills and ideas.
 Extending knowledge and understanding of the work of others.
-Investigating the work of others, Reinforcing and consolidating the Art and Design process. making informed connections.
+Reinforcing and consolidating the Art and Design process.
 Planning and developing individual work.

-Year 11 Unit 2-Major Assignment Food or Portraiture Unit 3- Externally set Assignment Exam Presentation of Final Work September to December January to May June Planning and Developing individual work.
-Realisation of final pieces, This will take approximately fourteen weeks in total and will include 10 Visit of external examiner. including refining, modifying hours supervised exam time, to be final pieces and completion of all completed between 1st January and PowerPoint portfolio work.
-1st May 2020.
+Unit 2-Major Assignment Food or Portraiture September to December Planning and Developing individual work.
+Realisation of final pieces, including refining, modifying final pieces and completion of all PowerPoint portfolio work.